Yet another description is that it is the Freyd cover of Set.

 which is indeed naturally equivalent to

-Therefore an object of given by a morphism in is regarded by the infinitesimal cohesion as being an infinitesimal thickening of by the fibers of : where before we just had that the fibers of are “contractible cohesive thickenings” of the discrete object , now is “discrete relative to ” (hence not necessarily discrete in ) and the fibers are in addition regarded as being infinitesimal.
+Therefore an object of given by a morphism in is regarded by the differential cohesion as being an infinitesimal thickening of by the fibers of : where before we just had that the fibers of are “contractible cohesive thickenings” of the discrete object , now is “discrete relative to ” (hence not necessarily discrete in ) and the fibers are in addition regarded as being infinitesimal.

 This is of course a very crude notion of infinitesimal extension.
 Notice for instance the following